thrika/Api-Exercise/README.md

 # Api-Exercise
 Node v16.14.2

+The X_API_KEY is stored in a .env file which needs to be added for the code to run.

 Challenges:
 Multiple requests had to be done to the decryption api and finding a way to wait for all the requests to finish was challenging.
+Once this was figured out the tasks requiring the swapi api became easier.
 Handling the case where the api was not available was challenging.

 Improvements: